SUPPLEMENTAL MATERIALS FOR THIRTEEN DAYS

 HISTORICAL ANTECEDENTS OF THE CUBAN MISSILE CRISIS

 Both sides developed highly destructive nuclear weapons.
-At the time of the crisis, Russia had almost 40 Intercontinental Ballistic Missiles (ICBMs) and numerous Intermediate Range Ballistic Missiles (IRBMs).
+At the time of the Cuban Missile Crisis, Russia had almost 40 Intercontinental Ballistic Missiles (ICBMs) and numerous Intermediate Range Ballistic Missiles (IRBMs).
 The IRBMs could not reach the U.S. (other than Alaska) but they could reach Western Europe.
 With these missiles and its bomber fleet, the Soviet Union could hit the U.S. and its allies in Europe with approximately 250 nuclear weapons, enough to take out all of the major cities.
 Well over a hundred million people would have been killed in the U.S. and the NATO countries.
-The U.S., for its part, had approximately 170 ICBMs and taking all delivery devices into consideration, including long range bombers, IRBMs and submarine based missiles, the U.S. could deliver some 3,000 nuclear bombs into Russia.
+The U.S., for its part, had approximately 170 ICBMs and taking all delivery devices into consideration, including long range bombers, IRBMs, and submarine-based missiles the U.S. could deliver some 3,000 nuclear bombs into Russia.
 While there were defenses to the long range bombers, there were no defenses to ICBMs or IRBMs.
-(There are still no defenses to these weapons.)
+(There are still no effective defenses to these weapons.)

 In 1962 while the U.S. government knew that its nuclear forces were much stronger than those of the Soviet Union, it realized that losing its major cities with casualties approaching 100,000,000 people was not acceptable.
 In addition, through treaty obligations and as a practical matter, no U.S. government could permit Europe to be destroyed.
 However, the Soviets acutely felt the inferiority of their nuclear deterrent.
 The effort to place missiles in Cuba was an effort by the Russians to improve their nuclear capability quickly and inexpensively.

 Missile transporters and missile-ready tents where fueling and maintenance took place.